atomizer/starbreak-zoom/README.md

 - assigned keys are always active; do not assign keys that you are going to use for something else
 - does not work correctly in fullscreen mode
+- can't use the mouse in menus if not at native resolution (just switch to native)
+- can't toggle vsync while the script is running; if you need to change vsync, exit the game, close the loader and launch the game without it
 - there are problems with OBS in "Game capture" mode - use "window capture" for now
 - might impact performance on low-end machines